 AI processing longitudinal data better predicts each new episode

-The watch then learns the sleep pattern in the first few days of wearing the watch each night.
-The person doesn't wear the watch during the day—that is when it recharges.
+NightWare learns the wearer's sleep pattern after just a few days of wearing the watch each night.
+Users wear the watch only while sleeping — not during the day—that is when it recharges.

-After the learning period, usually less than 10 days, the watch senses the wearer's heart rate and movement.
+After a learning period, typically less than 10 days, the watch senses the wearer's heart rate and movement.
 When it detects a potential nightmare, the watch will vibrate enough to interrupt the nightmare, without waking the wearer.

 The application adapts to the individual.
 If it senses that it woke the person, it will vibrate less next time to avoid waking the wearer.

 The watch app monitors the individual while sleeping.
 The app continuously collects heart rate, accelerometer, and gyroscope data and uses it to compute a stress threshold.
 If the stress threshold exceeds a learned threshold for the individual, the app intervenes by vibrating.
 The app starts with a low-intensity intervention.
 If that does not have the desired result, the app increases the intervention intensity.
 The goal is to arouse, but not awaken the individual.
 The watch app also sends the collected data to a secure cloud service to facilitate review by a healthcare professional.

 NightWare is available by prescription only and is available on a limited basis now through physician recommendation.
 Our first focus is on The Veterans Health Administration (VHA) health care system and the Department of Defense Military Health System (MHS) in order to reach military individuals with the most urgent need.
 Reach out to your VHA or MHS care provider for more information.